 So, if you have an HID-C10 Sony Dash, just ensure that your unit is running firmware 1.7.1526.
 If you had accidentally installed firmware 1.7.1604 and bricked the unit, simply revert to firmware 1.7.1526 via the instructions here before applying the patch.

-If you applied the patch correctly, you should have restored some usefulness to your Dash such as the clock, weather, and a few radio stations.
-A $3 monthly subscription fee would enable one to get numerous apps as well as multiple channels on this gadget that — simply, refuses to go away.
+If you applied the patch correctly, you should have restored some functionality to your Dash, including the clock, weather, and a few radio stations.